 Regulated vs. De-regulated Electricity Zones

-If you’re new to Texas, deregulated energy could be new territory for you.
+If you’re moving from the West Coast and are new to Texas, deregulated energy could be new territory for you.
 In regulated electricity cities in Texas, a single energy provider operates as a government-regulated monopoly and is responsible for selling and transmitting all electricity to homeowners, and customers are required to pay the rates set by the state’s public utility commission.
 Today, the cities of Austin, San Antonio, Beaumont and The Woodlands/Conroe, as well as some small towns, have regulated monopolies.

 The remainder of Texas is de-regulated and consumers can select from dozens of providers and hundreds of electricity plans that have an assortment of rates based on the energy usage of homes.
 Rates are market-driven and set by the individual providers.
 Consumers can choose renewable energy options, fixed rate or variable rate plans, partial year or multi-year plans, and even “free electricity” plans in which energy is free of charge during designated days of the week and hours of the day.